tombalu23/Virtual-Fitness-Instructor/README.md

 # Virtual-Fitness-Instructor
-A web-app that guides you to do yoga in a gamefied way.
+A web-app that guides you to do exercises in a gamified way.